-Convulsions have been reported to occur in patients when treated with Linezolid.
-In most of these cases, a history of seizures or risk factors for seizures was reported.
-Patients should be advised to inform their physician if they have a history of seizures.
+Convulsions have been reported to occur rarely in patients when treated with linezolid.
+In most of these cases, a history of seizures or risk factors for seizures were reported.

-Serotonin syndrome
+Serotonin Syndrome

-Spontaneous reports of serotonin syndrome associated with the co-administration of linezolid and serotonergic agents, including antidepressants such as selective serotonin reuptake inhibitors (SSRIs) and opioids have been reported (See section 4.3 and 4.5).
-Co-administration of linezolid and serotonergic agents is therefore contraindicated (see section 4.3) except where administration of linezolid and concomitant serotonergic agents is essential.
-In those cases patients should be closely observed for signs and symptoms of serotonin syndrome such as cognitive dysfunction, hyperpyrexia, hyperreflexia and incoordination.
-If signs or symptoms occur physicians should consider discontinuing either one or both agents; if the concomitant serotonergic agent is withdrawn, discontinuation symptoms can occur.
+Spontaneous reports of serotonin syndrome associated with the co-administration of linezolid and serotonergic agents, including antidepressants such as selective serotonin re-uptake inhibitors (SSRIs) and opioids have been reported (see sections 4.3 Contraindications and 4.5 Interaction with other medicinal products and other forms of interaction).

+Where administration of ZYVOX and concomitant serotonergic agents is clinically appropriate, patients should be closely observed for signs and symptoms of serotonin syndrome such as cognitive dysfunction, hyperpyrexia, hyperreflexia and incoordination.
+If signs or symptoms occur, physicians should consider discontinuation of either one or both agents.
+If the concomitant serotonergic agent is withdrawn, discontinuation symptoms can be observed.

-Linezolid has not been studied in patients with uncontrolled hypertension, pheochromocytoma, carcinoid syndrome, or untreated hyperthyroidism.
+ZYVOX has not been studied in patients with uncontrolled hypertension, pheochromocytoma, carcinoid syndrome, or untreated hyperthyroidism.